How do I take care of a Youth Big Barrel baseball bat?

 If you are buying an aluminum youth big barrel baseball bat, there is no break-in necessary.
-Aluminum baseball bats are generally as hot as they are going to get as soon as you take them out of the wrapper.
-With composite youth big barreled baseball bats, you will have to spend some time getting them ready to perform at their peak.
-Generally composite baseball bats are going to need around 150 to 200 hits on them to start performing up to their potential.
+Aluminum baseball bats are as hot as they are going to get as soon as you take them out of the wrapper.
+With composite youth big barrel baseball bats, you will have to spend some time getting them ready to perform at their peak.
+Composite baseball bats need around 150 to 200 hits before they start performing up to their potential - but many newer models offer better performance right out of the wrapper.
 When breaking in a composite baseball bat, it is important to start off at about 50% power and gradually increase as your swing count rises.
-It is also important to rotate the bat about a 1/4 inch on every swing.
-This ensures that your baseball bat gets evenly broken in.Temperature
+To ensure your baseball bat is evenly broken in, it is also important to rotate the bat about a ” on every swing.

-Composite youth big barrel baseball bats tend to be much more sensitive to temperature than alloy youth big barrel baseball bats.
-Many manufacturers have their own suggestions on minimum temperatures that their baseball bats should be used in.
-However, as a rule of thumb, alloy baseball bats should never be used in temperatures under 50 degrees, while composites should not be used in temperatures under 60 degrees.
-There isn't a maximum temperature that you should avoid using your baseball bat in; however composite bats tend to have slightly increased pop in hotter weather.Additional Tips
+Regarding temperature and bats of different materials, many people believe that Composite youth big barrel baseball bats tend to be much more sensitive to temperature than alloy youth big barrel baseball bats.
+However, a bat of any material will run a higher chance of becoming damaged when used in lower temperatures.
+Many manufacturers have suggestions on minimum temperatures for when to use their bats.
+However, as a rule of thumb, we recommend that you avoid (or attempt to limit) using your bat in temperatures below 55 degrees Fahrenheit.
+There isn't a maximum temperature that you should avoid using your baseball bat in.

-- Do not use dimpled balls to practice with.
-These balls can have damaging effects on your baseball bat.
+- Do not use dimpled balls to practice with, since these balls can have damaging effects on your baseball bat.

 - Limit the number of teammates that use the same bat.
 Bats DO break.
-The fewer hits on the baseball bat, the longer it should last.
+The fewer hits on the bat, the better chance you have at lasting durability.

-- If using a youth wood baseball bat, swing with the label facing toward you.
+- If using a youth big barrel wood baseball bat, swing with the label facing toward you.
 This is a common mistake and often will lead to a prematurely broken bat.